GenomicsAotearoa/shell-for-bioinformatics/docs/6_inspectmanipulate3.md

 ## Aho, Weinberger, Kernighan = AWK

+???+ circle-info "Introduction to AWK"
-???+ circle-info "WHAT IS AWK & WHAT CAN WE DO WITH IT?"
+    #### WHAT IS AWK & WHAT CAN WE DO WITH IT?
     Awk is a scripting language used for manipulating data and generating reports.
 The awk command programming language requires no compiling and allows the user to use variables, numeric functions, string functions, and logical operators.
 Awk is mostly used for pattern scanning and processing.
 It searches one or more files to see if they contain lines that match with the specified patterns and then perform the associated actions.

     1. Transform data files
     2. Automation
     3. Produce formatted reports

-!!! quote ""
+    #### Core Concepts - The Foundation

     There are two key parts for understanding the Awk language: how Awk processes records, and pattern-action pairs.
 The rest of the language is quite simple.

-    * Awk processes input data a record (line) at a time.
+    - Awk processes input data a record (line) at a time.
 Each record is composed of fields (column entries) that Awk automatically separates.
-Awk assigns the entire record to the variable $0, field one’s value to $1, field two’s value to $2, etc.
+Awk assigns the entire record to the variable $0, field one's value to $1, field two's value to $2, etc.

-    * We build Awk programs using one or more of the following structures: `pattern { action }`.
+    - We build Awk programs using one or more of the following structures: `pattern { action }`.
 Each pattern is an expression or regular expression pattern.
 In Awk lingo, these are pattern-action pairs and we can chain multiple pattern-action pairs together (separated by semicolons).
 If we omit the pattern, Awk will run the action on all records.
-If we omit the action but specify a pattern, Awk will print all records that match the pattern.
+If we omit the action but specify a pattern, Awk will print all records that match the pattern